- Print

 to the clause with Resource"arn:aws:lambda:*:AWSACCOUNTID:function:dwn"

-Save the edited result as the JSON Policy for your new IAM policy
+Save the edited result as the JSON Policy and note the name of the IAM policy as you will add it to the following role.

-Step 6: Create Darwinium CloudFront builder IAM Role
+Step 7 - Create Role: Darwinium CloudFront Deployment

 This IAM Role will be assumed by Darwinium to create Lambda functions and attach them to a CloudFront distribution